What is the Earned Income Tax Credit?

 Georgia Work Credit Would Boost State Economy, Working Families

 Help Georgians with jobs lift their families into the middle class.
-Nearly 1.1 million Georgia families, representing 28 percent of all households in the state, received the federal EITC in 2013.
+About 1.1 million Georgia families, representing 28 percent of all households in the state, received the federal EITC in 2013.
 These same families stand to gain from a Georgia Work Credit.
 Families getting this bottom-up tax cut use the funds to afford basic necessities like food and child care, as well as larger investments that smooth the path to the middle class like a reliable car to get to work or a down-payment on a new home.

 Boost small businesses, local economies and Georgia’s future workforce.
 A Georgia Work Credit would pump millions of dollars into communities throughout the state by giving customers more disposable income and helping local businesses succeed.
 It would also strengthen the foundation for young people who comprise Georgia’s future workforce, since research finds that children whose families receive more income from the EITC are likelier to excel in school, graduate high school, attend college and earn more as adults.